rfmeng/rfmeng.github.io/markdown/FRM II - Market Risk Measurement and Management.md

 FRTB does not backtest stressed ES, it is not possible to backtest stressed measure.
 1-day 12 months of data
 99% and 97.5% are to be used, 12 exceptions for 99% or 30 exceptions for 97.5%.
+Trading desk is required to use standardized approach until neither of two conditions continue to exist.

 #### Securitization
 Under FRTB, the standardized approach must be used for securitizations.